Upgrade your AlloyDB Omni Kubernetes operator to version 1.4.0

 Check your target version numbers

-If you run a version of AlloyDB Omni Operator 1.0.0 or later, then your next steps depend upon the version of AlloyDB Omni that you want to upgrade to.
-This, in turn, requires understanding of the AlloyDB Omni version number.
+If you run a version of AlloyDB Omni operator 1.0.0 or later, then your next steps depend on the version of AlloyDB Omni that you want to upgrade to.
+The AlloyDB Omni version number has the following components:

 • The major version number of its PostgreSQL compatibility